All You Need To Know About Polypropylene

 Polypropylene, also known as PP, is a thermoplastic widely used in the production of packaging, yarn, and products for the manufacturing industry.
 Polypropylene can be found a lot in life.
 Products such as food containers, plastic spoons, plates, cups, syringes… are all made from Polypropylene.

-Polypropylene material has high stiffness and mechanical strength.
+PP material has high stiffness and mechanical strength.
 Polypropylene has many types, but the most common that can be seen in daily life are Propylene homopolymer (or PPH) and Polypropylene copolymer (or PPC).

 Copolymers: Copolymers are divided into two

-Homopolymers: Contains propylene monomers.
+- Homopolymers: Contains propylene monomers.
 The main applications of this group are plastic packaging, pipes, woven, electrical appliances…

 Produced through polymerization, it can be easily seen that Propylene homopolymer is more durable, harder and stronger.
 Combined with its weldability and chemical resistance capabilities, it is a popular choice as a material in many corrosion-resistant structures.

-In contrast, Polypropylene copolymer has better durability and impact resistance.
+In contrast, PP copolymer has better durability and impact resistance.
 It is harder and more durable than propylene homopolymer.
 Generally, it tends to have better stress cracking resistance and lower temperature toughness than homopolymer.

 ![]() |